 - a man who was attacked by the person he was selling drugs to and who the jury accepted killed him in self defence inflicting over 20 stab wounds in the process

-- a man accused of killing a minder in a north London brothel which raised extremely complicated issues of DNA and which is now the subject of an appeal based on that DNA evidence;
+- a man accused of killing a minder in a north London brothel which raised extremely complicated issues of DNA and which is now the subject of a second appeal based on that DNA evidence;

-- two men suspected of a murder during the August 2011 riots in Croydon, one of whom remains on police bail.
+- two men suspected of a murder during the August 2011 riots in Croydon, neither of whom were charged;